There are many misconceptions about dietary supplements.

 Many people end up wasting money by buying the cheaper stuff because the ingredients do not actually work, do not get absorbed, or they are of extremely low or questionable quality.

-Let’s dive into the 3 Key things you need to pay attention to when choosing vitamins/supplements starting with two words that sound big but are vital to the quality of nutritional supplements.
+Let’s dive into the three key factors you need to pay attention to when choosing vitamins/supplements, starting with two words that sound big but are vital to the quality of nutritional supplements.

 In order to understand how supplements work, we need to first talk about methylation and bioavailability.